kubedb/cli/docs/kubedb/README.md

 Basic Commands (Beginner):
-  create      Create a resource by filename or stdin
+  create      Create a resource by filename or stdin init        Create or upgrade unified operator

 Basic Commands (Intermediate):
-  get         Display one or many resources edit        Edit a resource on the server delete      Delete resources by file names, stdin, resources and names, or by resources and label selector
+  get         Display one or many resources edit        Edit a resource on the server delete      Delete resources by filenames, stdin, resources and names, or by resources and label selector

 Troubleshooting and Debugging Commands: describe    Show details of a specific resource or group of resources